March 5, 2019

 Bring HR benefits of an EAP to your business

-In 2019 every business needs to offer an employee assistance program (EAP), no matter whether they’re a global conglomerate or an SME.
+In 2019 every business needs to offer an employee assistance program, whether they’re a global conglomerate or an SME.
 It’s best HR practice.
 Here’s why, and how you can develop one for your business.

 What is an employee assistance program?

 An employee assistance program, or EAP, helps employees of that business deal with personal or work-related problems.
 This includes a range of things that may have an impact on their job performance, health, mental and emotional well-being.
 That could be anything from dealing with workplace bullying to a work-related trauma, or personal issues like depression.

 Usually, an EAP itself is a series of short term counselling for employees on personal or professional issues.
 But it can take many forms.

 The benefits of an EAP

 From an HR perspective, EAPs are designed to help your employees stay healthy and happy.
 They also help employees manage personal and professional shifts and changes.
 This can obviously have a social impact.
 But it can have a massive economic one too.

 Satisfied workers are more productive and less likely to be absent from work.
 They’re also far less likely to leave, meaning you’ll save money in staff turnover costs too.